How do you begin your niche research for new blogs? What do you use as the determining factors of whether to tackle a niche or not?

 What kind of traffic numbers are possible with organic search when we eventually become an authority in this niche?
 That’s what I’m trying to figure out.

-Authority sites are designed for the long-tail.
-In the long-run it’s not unusual for large authority sites to have over 90% of their search traffic come from long-tail keywords, even if they’re ranking for big volume keywords.
+authority blogs are designed for the long-tail.
+In the long-run it’s not unusual for large authority blogs to have over 90% of their search traffic come from long-tail keywords, even if they’re ranking for big volume keywords.

 So, the first thing I do is look up is the first page on Google for its biggest keywords that I want to target.